tylerlum/nerf_grasping/README.md

     Parameters:
     optimized_grasp_config_dict_filepath (pathlib.Path): The file path to the optimized grasp .npy file.
-This file should contain wrist poses, joint angles, grasp orientations, and loss from grasp metric. error_if_no_loss (bool): Whether to raise an error if the loss is not found in the grasp config dict.
+This file should contain wrist poses, joint angles, grasp orientations, and loss from grasp metric. dist_move_fingers (Optional[float]): The distance to move fingers for target joint angles.
+Defaults to None, which means default distance. dist_move_fingers_backward (Optional[float]): The distance to move fingers backwards for pre joint angles.
+Defaults to None, which means default distance. error_if_no_loss (bool): Whether to raise an error if the loss is not found in the grasp config dict.
 Defaults to True. check (bool): Whether to check the validity of the grasp configurations (sometimes sensitive or off manifold from optimization?).
 Defaults to True. print_best (bool): Whether to print the best grasp configurations.
 Defaults to True.